AuroraMaster/react-native-ohos-library/en/react-native-file-viewer.md

 > [!TIP] [GitHub address](https://github.com/react-native-oh-library/react-native-file-viewer)

-## Installation and Usage

-Please refer to the Releases page of the third-party library for the corresponding version information
+The repository of this third-party library has been migrated to Gitcode and supports direct download from npm.
+The new package name is: @react-native-ohos/react-native-file-viewer.
+The specific version relationships are as follows:

 | Third-party Library Version | Release Information                                                     | Supported RN Version |
 |-------| ------------------------------------------------------------ | ---------- |